FreedomChaser/better-writers-corner/README.md

 Welcome to the Writers Corner repo!

-This project was bootstrapped with [Create React App] and also uses react, react-redux, node.js, express, massive, and postgress.
+This project was bootstrapped with [Create React App] and also uses react, react-redux, node.js, express, massive, and postgres.

 You can see my live site hosted at https://writersincorners.com.